Roadmap

 -

-Privacy notices with short paragraphs and language readers understand.
+Privacy notice with privacy icons, short paragraphs, and language readers understand.

 -

-Training materials with visual hierarchy and critical compliance points highlighted in color.
+Training material with visual hierarchy and critical compliance points in color.

 Privacy Experience